 Did you know that the work of bees and butterflies, flying from flower to flower, is directly responsible for between 30 – 40% of our crops?
 It's true - we need bees and butterflies to survive and their numbers are in sharp decline.
 In fact, the bumble bee has been placed on the Endangered Species List.

-We know that sustainable farming and energy development ensure our natural resources stay viable, our energy use stays clean and the wildlife that call Arkansas home have a place to thrive.
+We know that sustainable farming and energy development ensure our natural resources stay viable, our energy use stays clean, and the wildlife that call Arkansas home have a place to thrive.

 The Arkansas River Valley region has recently seen the growth of smart, sustainable solutions including new solar energy fields that will save our residents thousands of dollars each year.
-The estimate is $70,000/year for the residents of Paris alone.
+The estimate is $70,000/year will be saved for the residents of Paris alone.
 The Arkansas River Valley needs to look into harnessing the power of wind to supplement farmers incomes in ever changing markets and to power our homes.